THE HISTORY OF MECCA | home

 If you find reference to some archaeological evidence that suggests that Mecca existed before the 4th century A.D., even though the actual historical record suggests that immigrants from Yemen settled the area, please join us in the forum and share it with us.

-One Muslim was kind enough to join the forum to point out there is suggestion that in the very ancient history of Arabia, it may have contained a large body of water and even several trails, while stone carved pictographs in the archaeological record that suggest wild cattle.
-However somewhere around 6,000 BC Arabia began to desertify from the north to the south rendering it a vast, dry, barren, wasteland, with that desertification completed by 2,000 BC, sealing the peninsula.
+One Muslim was kind enough to join the forum to point out there is suggestion that in the very ancient history of Arabia, it may have contained a large body of water and even several trails, while stone carved pictographs in the archaeological record suggest wild cattle.
+However thousands of years before Abraham walked the earth, Arabia began to desertify from the north to the south, rendering it a vast, dry, barren, wasteland, with that desertification completed by 2,000 BC, sealing the peninsula.
 As mentioned on another page of this site the trade route along the Red Sea was not established until about the 6th to 8th century BC, and prior to that time spices from Yemen were moved to the north by ship, until piracy became so prevalent that an overland route was sought.
-Even the town of Medina (Yatrib) wasn't established until about the 6th century BC.
-According to various sources it wasn't until about 1200 to 1000 BC that camel transport arose in Arabia.
-That would have been at least 500 to 700 years after Ishmael walked the earth.
+Even the town of Medina (Yatrib) may not have been established until about the 6th century BC.

 The History and Archaeology of Arabia Show That Mecca Did Not Exist Before the Advent of Christianity (discussion)